fight233/DThouse_cxd/README.md

 # Installing

-After building successfully, TDengine can be installed by: (On Windows platform, the following command should be `nmake install`)
+After building successfully, DThouse can be installed by: (On Windows platform, the following command should be `nmake install`)
 ```bash
 sudo make install
 ```

 Users can find more information about directories installed on the system in the [directory and files](https://www.taosdata.com/en/documentation/administrator/#Directory-and-Files) section.
-Since version 2.0, installing from source code will also configure service management for TDengine.
+Since version 2.0, installing from source code will also configure service management for DThouse.
 Users can also choose to [install from packages](https://www.taosdata.com/en/getting-started/#Install-from-Package) for it.

 To start the service after installation, in a terminal, use: